 Students must use face coverings in the common spaces and hallways of residence hall buildings and North Village apartments, including laundry rooms and lounges.

 A plan has been developed for the quarantine and isolation of residents who are exposed to, symptomatic of, or test positive with COVID-19.
 This will include procedures for health checks, meal delivery, remote learning, and other support services.
-More information is available here.
+See our health resources for more information.

 The Dining Hall, PalaDen Food Court, Library Cafe, and Milford Mall tent will be reserved exclusively for student use.
 Faculty and staff dining options are limited to Starbucks at Barnes and Noble, Traditions Grille (Golf Course) and lunch service under the DeSantis Pavilion at the Younts Conference Center, from 11 a.m.-1:30 p.m., Monday through Friday.

 Dining Services will implement physical distancing measures and decrease seating capacity in all dining locations.
 Directional signage will be used to establish clear pathways for entrances, access to food stations, and exit areas.

 Plexiglas will be installed at the cashier and serving stations for added safety.
 Additionally, students will use contactless scanners to record meal swipes.
 See below for information on how to download the GET app.